Sunday, March 29, 2015

 Phonemes are speech sounds.

 My thoughts: I believe this is the problem.
-If Science of reading has been taught for the last donkey years why are there kids who shut-down?
+If the Science of Reading has been taught for the last donkey years why are there kids who shut down?
 Why has the rate of illiterate students leaving school not reduced since 1970?

 Tuesday, March 24, 2015